 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No new development or construction would be authorized with approval of the Project.
+No new development would be authorized with approval of the Project.
 As such, the proposed Project would not directly expose people residing or working in the project area to excessive noise levels associated with airport operations.

-As previously discussed under the analysis of Threshold 4.9.e, the only airports in the Project vicinity are the Chino Airport, which is located approximately 5.0 miles southeast of the Annexation Area, and the Ontario International Airport, which is located approximately 4.7 miles northeast of the Annexation Area.
-According to Figure II-5 of the Chino Airport CLUP, the Annexation Area is located far to the northwest of the 65 dBA CNEL contour associated with the Chino Airport (65 dBA CNEL is considered "acceptable" for residential land uses), indicating that potential future development within the Annexation Area would not be subject to excessive noise associated with airport operations (SB County, 1991, Figure II-5).
-According to ONT ALUCP Map 2-3 (Compatibility Policy Map: Noise Impact Zones), the Annexation Area is located outside of the 60-65 dB CNEL contour for the Ontario International Airport, indicating that potential future development within the Annexation Area would not be subject to excessive noise associated with operations at the Ontario International Airport (Ontario, 2011, Map 2-3).
+As previously discussed under the analysis of Threshold 4.9.e, the only airports in the Project vicinity are the Chino Airport, which is located approximately 5.0 miles southeast of the Annexation Area, and the Ontario International

+Airport, which is located approximately 4.7 miles northeast of the Annexation Area.
+According to Figure II-5 of the Chino Airport CLUP, the Annexation Area is located far to the northwest of the 65 dBA CNEL contour associated with the Chino Airport, indicating that future development within the Annexation Area would not be subject to excessive noise associated with airport operations (SB County, 1991, Figure II-5).
+According to ONT ALUCP Map 2-3 (Compatibility Policy Map: Noise Impact Zones), the Annexation Area site is located outside of the 60-65 dB CNEL contour for the Ontario International Airport, indicating that future development within the Annexation Area would not be subject to excessive noise associated with operations at the Ontario International Airport (Ontario, 2011, Map 2-3).
 Accordingly, the proposed Project would not expose people residing or working in the project area to excessive noise levels, and impacts would be less than significant.